Ngwasiri-Ryan/Weather_App_React/README.md

 ## Food Manager App

-This is a frontend design of a Food Manager mobile aaplication compatible for both Android and iOS
+This is a weather app built with Vite + React js
 <br/>

-This Food Manager app allows us to view all avialable food items along with their quantiy in measurable units and the expiry date.
+This app allows users search the weather of a particular location searched and displays an icon as well.
+Data is being fetched from Open Weather using their Open Weather API key.

 <img src="./read_me_images/img1.PNG" alt="Alt text" style="height: 300px;width: 800px;  border-radius: 5px;"/>
 <br/>